bloycey/styleSwitcher/README.md

 </form>
 ```

-If using buttons you should structure your HTML as follows:
+If using buttons you should structure your HTML as follows (note the use of the data attributes!):

 ```
 <div id="colorpick">